Gold prices dip in Baghdad and Erbil today

-Shafaq News/ Domestic and imported precious gold in the Iraqi markets edged lower on September 14, 2022.
+Shafaq News/ Domestic and imported precious gold stabilized in the Iraqi markets on September 15, 2022.

 Shafaq News Agency correspondent said that the selling and buying prices of a Mithqal of 21 Gulf, Turkish, and European gold carats reached 350 thousand and 346 thousand dinars, respectively.